DyllanMeissenheimer23/itunes-search-app/README.md

 # 🎵 iTunes Search Application

-## Overview

-The iTunes Search Application is a full-stack web application developed using React and Express.js.
-It allows users to search the Apple iTunes catalogue for various types of media, including music, movies, podcasts, audiobooks, TV shows, software, eBooks, and short films.
+A full-stack web application built with React and Express.js that allows users to search the Apple iTunes catalogue across multiple media types and manage a temporary favourites list.

-The application uses JWT (JSON Web Token) authentication to secure communication between the React frontend and Express backend before retrieving data from the Apple iTunes Search API.
+The project demonstrates frontend and backend integration, REST API communication, JWT-based request authentication, responsive UI development, and state management using React.

 ---

-## Purpose
+## 📌 Overview

-The purpose of this application is to demonstrate the development of a secure full-stack web application using React and Express.js.
-Users can search the Apple iTunes catalogue by media type, view search results, and manage a temporary favourites list.
-The application showcases REST API integration, JWT authentication, responsive interface design, and modern JavaScript development practices.
+The iTunes Search Application provides a simple interface for searching the Apple iTunes catalogue for music, movies, podcasts, audiobooks, TV shows, software, eBooks, and other supported media types.

+The application uses a React frontend and an Express.js backend.
+Search requests are sent from the frontend to the Express API, where the request is authenticated using a JSON Web Token before the backend retrieves results from Apple's iTunes Search API.

+Search results are displayed in a responsive card-based interface, allowing users to view media information and add or remove items from a temporary favourites list.

+---

-## Features
+## ✨ Features

 - Search the Apple iTunes catalogue
-- Filter searches by media type
+- Search across multiple media types
-- Secure backend API using JWT authentication
-- Display search results including:
+- Display search results in a responsive interface
+- Display:
-  - Album artwork
+  - Album or collection artwork
-  - Album name
+  - Collection or track name
   - Artist name
+  - Media type
   - Release date
-- Add items to a favourites list
+- Add items to a temporary favourites list
-- Remove items from the favourites list
+- Remove items from favourites
+- Prevent duplicate favourites
+- Display the number of search results
+- Display the number of saved favourites
+- Loading state while searching
+- Error handling for unsuccessful requests
-- Responsive user interface built with React Bootstrap
+- Responsive layout using React Bootstrap
+- Express backend API
-- Scrollable search results and favourites panels
+- JWT-protected search endpoint

 ---

-## Technologies Used
+## 🛠️ Technologies Used

 ### Frontend

 - React
+- JavaScript (ES6)
 - React Bootstrap
 - Bootstrap 5
-- JavaScript (ES6)
+- CSS

 ### Backend